cpad123/RWA-Whitepaper/README.md

 - Your vote directs the success of RWA beyond mining, fostering collaboration.

 **Investments**
-- It is in the project’s interest to capitalize on available investment opportunities allowing for larger future gains.
-The NFT sales only lay the foundation of passive investments.
-Remaining profits received from mining will be allocated in the manner the DAO votes.
-Profits are recognized as amounts remaining after expenses and tax obligations.
-There will be a 20% host fee.
+- NFT proceeds will be used towards establishing Kaspa (POW) mining
+- Shares will be earned in Kaspa, and the amount remaining after expenses will be directed in the manner the DAO votes.

 Mining Kaspa allocation:
 Gross Received – Electric Expenses – Tax Obligations – Host Fee 20% - remaining 100% DAO